Veerup006/gitlab/readme.txt

 Hello, Git
 Hello, Again
 trying something new
-Updating with some new info
-updating it from another location
+Updating with some new infofixing bug 123 updating it from another location
 Sharing is cool in git
 feature1